 The first 'Piet Pienter' story commenced publication on 16 April 1951.
 He drew nine stories for Het Handelsblad, before he moved over to Het Gazet van Antwerpen in 1955.
 The paper's publisher, De Vlijt, also collected the comic in a book series.
 In the 1990s, Pom drew the final episodes of his series for the publishers Keesing and Standaard.
 After his retirement in 1995, Pom reworked some of his older stories for the Standaard reprints.

 Pom, who claimed to have disliked drawing comics at all, has very rarely given interviews.
 However, several hommages to his work have been made, such as the 2010 album 'Boelie en Kroepie Boemboem' by Tom Bouden, that featured his characters.
 Bouden also oversaw a tribute comic book to Pom called 'Op het spoor van Pom', that contains contributions by 60 Flemish artists.
-Pom himself lives a reclusive life in the forests of Nijlen, where he spends all of his time on his hobby electrotechnology.
+Pom himself lived a reclusive life in the forests of Nijlen, where he spent all of his time on his hobby electrotechnology.
+He passed away on 2 May 2014, at the age of 94.